webhintio/hint/docs/developer-guide/rules/index.md

 ## How to test a rule

-Testing a new rule is really easy if you use `rule-runner.ts`.
+If you have used the built-in tools to create a new rule (internal or external), everything should already set up to use `rule-runner.ts` and the `testRule` method.

-You just need to:
+If not, you just need to:

 1. Create a `tests.ts` file in a folder with the name of the rule (e.g.: `src/tests/rules/<rule-id>/tests.ts`)